 The optional vector grid/vacuum hold-down table is primarily used for vector cutting jobs where the laser penetrates all the way though the material being cut.
-The vector grid lifts your work material off of the flat task plate and allows the laser beam to penetrate all the way through material without the reflecting back up onto the backside of your work.
-The photo below shows the vector grid installed in the Fusion.
+The vector grid lifts your work material off of the flat task plate and allows the laser beam to penetrate all the way through the material without reflecting back up onto the backside of your work.
+The photo below